 Restoration in patients with severely worn dentures is a challenging case as every case is unique from one another.
-There is a great apprehension involved in reconstructing debilitated dentition due to widely divergent views concerning the choice of an appropriate occlusal scheme for successful full mouth rehabilitation.
+There is a great apprehension involved in reconstructing debilitated dentition due to widely divergent views concerning the choice of an appropriate occlusal scheme for successful full mouth rehabilitation in Hyderabad.

 Various classifications have been proposed to classify patients requiring full mouth rehabilitation.
 However, the classification most widely adopted is the one given by Turner and Missirlian.